-- Manufacturer, model name, and model number of the restraint, checked against the NHTSA list of recalled child restraints
+- Manufacturer, model name, and model number of the car seat, checked against the NHTSA list of recalled child restraints.

-- Does it have all its original parts, stickers and manual?
+- Does it have all its original parts, labels, and manual?

 - Did the original owner add anything to it that didn’t come in the box?
 Is there any sign of fraying on the harness, or rusting of the metal parts, or damage to the plastic parts?